Marek Štěch: Luton Town

 On 14 June 2017, Štěch signed for League Two club Luton Town on a two-year contract upon the expiry of his contract with Sparta Prague.
 He made his debut on 5 August 2017, starting Luton's 8–2 win at home to former club Yeovil Town on the opening day of 2017–18, in which he saved a penalty from Otis Khan. Štěch kept his first clean sheet for Luton in a 3–0 victory at home to Colchester United on 19 August.
 He signed a one-year extension to his contract in June 2018.

 Having not featured during the 2019–20 campaign, Štěch was released at the end of his contract.

 Mansfield Town

 Following his release by Luton, Štěch signed for Mansfield Town on a two-year contract.
 At the end of the 2020–21 season, Štěch was transfer-listed by Mansfield Town.

+Milín

+In summer 2023, Štěch joined TJ Ligmet Milín.

 International career

-Štěch was capped at under-17 and under-21 levels for the Czech Republic.
-He made his under-17 debut in a 1–0 win against Finland in February 2006, and played in the 2006 UEFA European Under-17 Championship as the Czech Republic finished the competition as runners-up to Russia. Štěch made his under-21 debut in a friendly against South Korea in March 2009, and was named in the Czech Republic's squad for the 2011 UEFA European Under-21 Championship, which they finished in fourth place.
+Štěch made under-17 debut in a 1–0 win against Finland in February 2006, and played in the 2006 UEFA European Under-17 Championship as the Czech Republic finished the competition as runners-up to Russia.

 On 13 May 2014, Štěch received his first call-up to the Czech Republic national team for their friendlies against Finland and Austria on 21 May 2014 and 5 June 2014.
-Although an unused substitute against Finland, Štěch started against Austria to earn his first cap for the national team.
+Despite being an unused substitute against Finland, Štěch debuted as a starter against Austria.